Gwayaboy/DatabaseTesting/README.md

         ('Phone Call (Outbound)',1,12)
         ```

-        c) Next we will specify in the Act section the data will be retrieving from our actual view
+        c) Next we will retrieve in the Act section the data from our actual view

         ```TSQL
         --Act